Giantpizzahead/judgelite/.github/README.md

 **http://judgelite.westus2.cloudapp.azure.com**

 The secret key is "VERYSTRONGSECRETKEY".
 You'll need this to submit solutions to the problems on the demo website.
+Warning: Trying to submit a solution to a problem without logging in first will result in an error (this will be fixed in the next release).

 A live version of JudgeLite can be found at the above link.
 Feel free to mess around with it.
 If you're feeling up for a challenge, see if you can solve the 2nd sample problem.